 The Company applied a Corporate Governance Charter that was in line with the 2020 Belgian Corporate Governance Code.
-The Company's Board of Directors approved this charter on 23 April 2020.
+The Company's Board of Directors approved the last version of this charter on 21 April 2023.
 The Corporate Governance Charter described the main aspects of the Corporate Governance of the Company, including its governance structure, the terms of reference of the Board of Directors and its committees and other important topics.
 The Corporate Governance Charter had to be read together with the Company's articles of association.

 13.3.
-Deviations from the 2020 Belgian Corporate Governance Code shareholders' meeting of 28 May 2020, it has been expressly provided in the articles of association that the Board of Directors is explicitly authorised to deviate from the provisions of Article 7:91 of the Belgian Companies and Associations Code, for all persons who fall within the scope of these provisions (whether directly or pursuant to Articles 7:108 and 7:121 of the Belgian Companies and Associations Code, or otherwise).
+Deviations from the 2020 Belgian Corporate Governance Code within three years as of their granting.
+Insofar as necessary, it is recalled that following the extraordinary shareholders' meeting of 28 May 2020, it has been expressly provided in the articles of association that the Board of Directors is explicitly authorised to deviate from the provisions of Article 7:91 of the Belgian Companies and Associations Code, for all persons who fall within the scope of these provisions (whether directly or pursuant to Articles 7:108 and 7:121 of the Belgian Companies and Associations Code, or otherwise).
 The Company is of the opinion that this allows for more flexibility when structuring share-based awards.
 For example, it is customary for option plans to provide for a vesting in several instalments over a well-defined period of time, instead of vesting after three years only.
 This seems to be more in line with prevailing practice.

-The Company applied the provisions set forth in the 2021 Belgian Corporate Governance Code except in relation to following:
+The Company applied the provisions set forth in the 2020 Belgian Corporate Governance Code except in relation to following:

-• Pursuant to Article 7:91 of the Belgian Companies and Associations Code and provision 7.11 of the 2020 Belgian Corporate Governance Code, shares should not vest and share options should not be exercisable within three years as of their granting.
-Insofar as necessary, it is recalled that following the extraordinary
+• Pursuant to Article 7:91 of the Belgian Companies and Associations Code and provision 7.11 of the 2020 Belgian Corporate Governance Code, shares should not vest and share options should not be exercisable